umgbhalla/dotfiles/README.md

     ```
     sudo pacman -S xorg-xinit xorg-server
     ```
+    My dotfiles will automatically use `st` as the default terminal emulator.
-4. (Optional) If you choose to not use `st` as a terminal emulator, make sure you install one and change the `TERM` environment variable located in `.profile` and update the binding in `sxhkdrc`.
+    If you choose to not use `st` as a terminal emulator, make sure you install at least one terminal emulator and change the `TERM` environment variable located in `.profile` and update the binding in `sxhkdrc`.
+If you do not have a terminal emulator installed and properly setup, my dotfiles will not work.
-5. Log out and log back in, then install my dotfiles.
-See [cloning](#cloning) for more details.
+5. Log out and log back in.
     ```
     exit
     ```
     If prompted to create a `zsh` startup file, you can press `q` to quit and do nothing.
 My dotfiles contain necessary `zsh` startup files.
+You can then remove old `bash` files.
+    ```
+    rm .bash_history .bash_logout .bash_profile .bashrc
+    ```
+6. Finally, install my dotfiles.
+See [cloning](#cloning) for more details.

 ## Additional Configuration or Notes <a name="addconfig"></a>
 - [Mirrorlist](#mirrorlist)